-In the typical form, this entity is characterized electrocardiographically by flutter waves, which are a saw-tooth pattern of atrial activation, most prominent in leads II, III, aVF, and V1.
+Atrial flutter, in the typical form, is characterized electrocardiographically by flutter waves, which are a saw-tooth pattern of atrial activation, most prominent in leads II, III, aVF, and V1.

 Atrial rates are typically above 250 bpm and up to 320 bpm.

 Ventricular rates range from 120 to 160 bpm, and most characteristically 150 bpm, because an associated 2:1 atrioventricular block is common.

 This rhythm is commonly associated with atrial fibrillation, into which it may degenerate.
 Atrial fibrillation may also convert to atrial flutter.